pbierkortte/orbeat-time/README.md

 ## Summary

-Orbeat is a octal time system.
+Orbeat is an octal time system.
 It gets its name from a combination of octal, orbit, and beat.
 This naming reflects the system's structure, which utilizes an octal (base-8) representation to measure time in a continuous, orbit-like cycle.

 ## Background

 Loosely inspired by Swatch Internet Time (.beat time), a decimal time system introduced in 1998 used on ICQ and in the game Phantasy Star Online to facilitate cross-continent gaming.
+It also draws inspiration from batch codes used in retail and manufacturing industries for date codes and competitive intelligence.

+## Motivation

+I created this project out of intellectual curiosity and as a practical tool.
+It was a stimulating exercise that allowed me to combine various concepts across multiple disciplines.
+I needed an efficient and cryptic timestamping method, similar to how batch codes, to manage public-facing personal documents.
+I sought to devise an innovative way to balance precision with obscurity by crafting a compact yet noteworthy date time code, which would be meaningful to me while remaining ambiguous for others.

 ## Design Decisions